devwander/devwander/README.md

 I love solving problems :sparkling_heart:

-:construction_worker: I'm currently working for a company, but who knows, I can't help you(check out my repositories).
+:construction_worker: I am not currently working in any company, but i develop projects as a way of learning (check out my repositories).

 :smiley: I can help you in building your projects!
 Although I am not a Jr, I still guarantee that I will try !!!